What Next for UK House Prices?

 The consensus view of estate agents is, unsurprisingly, that a "tidal wave" (as some agents put it) of buying momentum will keep the market buoyant until the stamp duty cut-off of 30 June, after which there will be a drop in demand that, far from leading to a drop in UK house prices, will more likely bring about a return to pre-pandemic normality which, in turn, will lay firm foundations for strong and consistent growth throughout 2021.

 The eternally rosy picture painted by our nation's cherished estate agents will be familiar to anyone who has had dealings with them.
+We do not share their opinion.
+Our opinion is that UK House Prices are headed for a Cliff Edge.
 But what is the objective, more truthful prediction of where the UK housing market will head this year?

 Let's examine some of their assertions, and subject them to a basic fact-check.